wikimedia/less.php/README.md

 Less.php can be used with [Drupal's less module](https://drupal.org/project/less) via the `lessc.inc.php` adapter.
 [Download Less.php](https://github.com/wikimedia/less.php/archive/main.zip) and unzip it so that `lessc.inc.php` is located at `sites/all/libraries/lessphp/lessc.inc.php`, then install the Drupal less module as usual.

-#### WordPress JBST theme
+#### WordPress

-A copy of Less.php is built-in to the [JBST framework](https://github.com/bassjobsen/jamedo-bootstrap-start-theme).
+* [wp_enqueue_less](https://github.com/Ed-ITSolutions/wp_enqueue_less) is a Composer package for use in WordPress themes and plugins.
+It provides a `wp_enqueue_less()` function to automatically manage caching and compilation on-demand, and loads the compressed CSS on the page.

-#### WordPress plugin
+* [JBST framework](https://github.com/bassjobsen/jamedo-bootstrap-start-theme) bundles a copy of Less.php.

-The [Less PHP plugin for WordPress](https://wordpress.org/plugins/lessphp/) bundles a copy of Less.php for use in other plugins or themes.
+* The [lessphp plugin](https://wordpress.org/plugins/lessphp/) bundles a copy of Less.php for use in other plugins or themes.
 This dependency can also be combined with the [TGM Library](http://tgmpluginactivation.com/).

 ## Credits